aws/aws-cdk/packages/aws-cdk-lib/aws-autoscaling/README.md

 });
 ```

-NOTE: Creating an `AutoScalingGroup` from a Launch Configuration has been deprecated.
-All new accounts created after 12-31-2023 will not be able to create new Launch Configurations.
-With the `@aws-cdk/aws-autoscaling:disableDefaultLaunchConfigCreation` feature flag set to true, the following `AutoScalingGroup` properties will be used to generate a `LaunchTemplate` rather than a Launch Configuration based on the following [launch configuration to launch template mapping](https://docs.aws.amazon.com/autoscaling/ec2/userguide/migrate-launch-configurations-with-cloudformation.html#launch-configuration-mapping-reference):
+Creating an `AutoScalingGroup` from a Launch Configuration has been deprecated.
+All new accounts created after December 31, 2023 will not be able to create new Launch Configurations.
+With the `@aws-cdk/aws-autoscaling:disableDefaultLaunchConfigCreation` feature flag set to true, the following `AutoScalingGroup` properties will be used to generate a `LaunchTemplate` rather than a Launch Configuration based on the following [Launch Configuration to Launch Template mapping](https://docs.aws.amazon.com/autoscaling/ec2/userguide/migrate-launch-configurations-with-cloudformation.html#launch-configuration-mapping-reference):
 * machineImage
 * keyName
 * instanceType